Silesia

 After World War I, when the Poles and Czechs regained their independence, the easternmost part of Upper Silesia became again part of Poland by the decision of the Entente Powers after insurrections by Poles and the Upper Silesian plebiscite, while the remaining former Austrian parts of Silesia were divided between Czechoslovakia and Poland.
 During World War II, as a result of German occupation the entire region was under control of Nazi Germany.
-In 1945, after World War II, most of the German-held Silesia was transferred to Polish jurisdiction by the Potsdam Agreement between the victorious Allies and became again part of Poland, although with a Soviet-installed communist regime.
+In 1945, after World War II, most of the German-held Silesia was transferred to Polish jurisdiction by the Potsdam Agreement between the victorious Allies and became again part of Poland.
 The small Lusatian strip west of the Oder–Neisse line, which had belonged to Silesia since 1815, became part of East Germany.

 As the result of the forced population shifts of 1945–48, today's inhabitants of Silesia speak the national languages of their respective countries.
-Previously German-speaking Lower Silesia had developed a new mixed Polish dialect and novel costumes.
-There is ongoing debate about whether the Silesian language should be considered a dialect of Polish or a separate language.
+Previously German-speaking Lower Silesia has developed a new mixed Polish dialect and novel costumes.
+There is ongoing debate about whether the Silesian language, common in Upper Silesia, should be considered a dialect of Polish or a separate language.
 The Lower Silesian German dialect is nearing extinction due to its speakers' expulsion.